Article_Banner_SeafoodFraud.webp

 2. Full chain traceability should be implemented to monitor each stage along the chain.

-3. Effective tracking of product transformation should make information about where and how the product was transformed available.
+3. Effective tracking of product transformation should provide information about where and how the product was transformed.

 4. Digital information and standardised data formats should be used to ensure proper tracking.